 The final point on this subject is diversity.
 The speakers were in agreement about this, with Graham Edgell noting that when faced with questions of workforce diversity, the industry is able to manoeuvre a way around tender documents.
-More needs to be done to stop firms skirting around or manipulating data to suit terms for engagement.
+More needs to be done to stop firms skirting around or manipulating data to suit terms of engagement.

 A lot is said about the need to constantly innovate within building products, so I headed off for a compelling talk on the subject with speakers from TRADA (timber association), the director of the Materials Council, the principal investigator for Cardiff University’s Materials4life project and the Head of Structures for Parsons Brinckerhoff.

-Much was discussed regarding the latest advancements in available materials, for example increased usage of self-healing cementitious products and cross laminated timber for a stronger yet thinner product.
-However it was the chinks to further innovation that really made me listen.
+Much was discussed regarding the latest advancements in available materials, for example, increased usage of self-healing cementitious products and cross-laminated timber for a stronger yet thinner product.
+However, it was the chinks to further innovation that really made me listen.
 Rupert Scott of TRADA has, for some time, asked the government to intervene in a fairer method to fund projects in the area.
-In this country, he argues, we are too “free market focussed”.
+In this country, he argues we are too "free market focussed”.
 There isn’t a coherent industry standard strategy to drive development.
 For example, concrete manufacturers do not have a hub from which to drive discussion and develop ideas.
-Instead individual manufacturers cobble together new ideas within their own little space and hold onto them rather than letting them breathe amongst other industry leaders.
+Instead, individual manufacturers cobble together new ideas within their own little space and hold onto them rather than letting them breathe amongst other industry leaders.

 The forum agreed that fluctuations in prices do not help the situation.
 Question marks over markets do not lead manufacturers to prioritise research.
 Equally, with the supply chain under pressure to preserve margins, latest advancements in materials are often ignored for cheaper alternatives (especially when projects are further value engineered as they mature).

-Professor Robert Lark of Cardiff University finished off by saying that we need to become more connected with our world class universities.
+Professor Robert Lark of Cardiff University finished off by saying that we need to become more connected with our world-class universities.
 Although it is dangerous to compare, he highlighted how the Germans are very effective at working with their universities as collective product hubs in driving innovation.
 The UK works with research as individual manufacturers, further compounding the issue of blinkered advancement.